Eventual-Inc/Daft/README.rst

 About Daft
 ----------

-The Daft dataframe is a table of data with rows and columns.
-Columns can contain any Python objects, which allows Daft to support rich complex data types such as images, audio, video and more.
+Daft was designed with the following principles in mind:

-1. **Any Data**: Beyond the usual strings/numbers/dates, Daft columns can also hold complex multimodal data such as Images, Embeddings and Python objects.
-Ingestion and basic transformations of complex data is extremely easy and performant in Daft.
+1. **Any Data**: Beyond the usual strings/numbers/dates, Daft columns can also hold complex or nested multimodal data such as Images, Embeddings and Python objects efficiently with it's Arrow based memory representation.
+Ingestion and basic transformations of multimodal data is extremely easy and performant in Daft.
-2. **Notebook Computing**: Daft is built for the interactive developer experience on a notebook - intelligent caching/query optimizations accelerates your experimentation and data exploration.
+2. **Interactive Computing**: Daft is built for the interactive developer experience through notebooks or REPLs - intelligent caching/query optimizations accelerates your experimentation and data exploration.
-3. **Distributed Computing**: Rich complex formats such as images can quickly outgrow your local laptop's computational resources - Daft integrates natively with `Ray <https://www.ray.io>`_ for running dataframes on large clusters of machines with thousands of CPUs/GPUs.
+3. **Distributed Computing**: Some workloads can quickly outgrow your local laptop's computational resources - Daft integrates natively with `Ray <https://www.ray.io>`_ for running dataframes on large clusters of machines with thousands of CPUs/GPUs.

 Getting Started
 ---------------